 The Citrix Application Delivery Management (ADM) service agent enables communication between ADM and the managed instances in your data center.
 For more information on ADM service agents and how to install them, see Getting Started.

-- If you have existing load balancing setup, it is up and running.
+- If you have an existing load balancing setup, it is up and running.

 - An ADNS or ADNS-TCP service is configured on each of the ADC GLB instances to receive the DNS traffic.